Hedwigs Hill, Texas

-Hedwigs Hill, Texas is an unincorporated farming and ranching community, established in 1853 just off U.S. Highway 87, located 5 mi south of Art in southern Mason County, Texas.
+Hedwigs Hill is an unincorporated farming and ranching community, established in 1853, just off U.S. Highway 87, located 5 mi south of Art in southern Mason County, Texas, United States.
+It was settled by the overflow of German settlers from nearby Fredericksburg, among them Christopher Voges and Louis Martin.
+Martin's mother and daughter were both named Hedwig, and the town is believed to have been named for them.